SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

       * Traffic is egressing the Hub FGT on port2, but you don't see any reply?...
 What is missing?
         * Check FGT Hub port2 **effective routes**?
         * Do you see spoke11 and spoke12 CIDRs?
-Why the vWAN is not propagating them to the Route Table attached to the FGT private subnet ?
+Why the vWAN is not propagating them to the Route Table attached to the FGT private subnet, **sdwan-studentXX-workshop-hub1_fgt-priv_rt**?
         * Check the Route Table **configuration** settings

         ![bgp2](images/bgp2.jpg)